tejhande/T/README.md

 ## ✨ Features

-- Responsive and mobile-friendly design
+- Fully responsive and mobile-friendly design for seamless viewing across devices.
-- Showcases my web development projects and skills
+- Comprehensive showcase of my web development projects and technical skills.
-- Detailed information about my services (web design, development, and Python)
+- In-depth details about my services, including web design, development, and Python solutions.
-- Interactive UI built with modern web technologies
+- Engaging and interactive UI crafted with modern web technologies.
-- Social media and contact links for easy connection
+- Convenient social media and contact links for effortless communication and networking.

 ---